DEFRA/ffc-jenkins-pipeline-library/README.md

 Common scripts for use in Jenkins pipelines used in build and deployment.

+## Versioning

+The library is versioning following the [semantic versioning specification](https://semver.org/).
+When updating the library you will need to increment the version number in the `VERSION` file.
+Upon merge to the master branch a new github release will automatically be created tagged with the `MAJOR`, `MINOR` and `PATCH` versions.
+For example version `2.4.6` will have the tags `2`, `2.4` and `2.4.6`.

 ## Usage

 Register the library as a global pipeline library in the Jenkins Global Configuration.